 In this case that rule means that 20 percent of toys will be played with 80 percent of the time, and 80 percent of toys will be played with just 20 percent of the time.
 And that means, that your space is mostly taken up with toys your kids rarely use!
 If you can figure out what is getting the most use and significantly scale down the rest, you’re on your way to an organized play space!

 I took note of what toys they used the most, and began a big giveaway pile of all the rest.
 This cut down on the storage space needed quite a bit!
 I strongly recommend that everyone go through this process; not only does it help you keep your house cleaner, but more importantly, it helps the kids get more enjoyment from what they have.
-It allows them to focus without the distraction of Most of our learning manipulatives fall into the category of being used 20 percent of the time, but these are worth keeping around for when we do use them.
+It allows them to focus without the distraction of toys they don’t use cluttering up space.
+Most of our learning manipulatives fall into the category of being used 20 percent of the time, but these are worth keeping around for when we do use them.

 Here’s the cabinet that I use for toy storage – it has two internal shelves and two drawers.